In this article

-If you are not willing to take more risk then you can always invest in debt mutual fund as it gives more return that RD.
-And if you are willing to increase your risk appetite, then you can try setting up SIP in higher risk equity mutual funds.
+If you are not willing to take more risk then you can always invest in debt mutual fund as it gives more return than RD.
+And if you are willing to increase your risk appetite, then you can try setting up SIP in higher-risk equity mutual funds.

 Now I get the difference.
 But I want to invest my money with a long-term perspective.

 Is SIP good from a long-term?

 Of course!
 See it this way, why would you want to keep waiting and accumulating the money to invest, when you can start investing with whatever money you save?
 This enables your money to be always invested.

 And there is also one more advantage of long-term investment in SIP, you don’t let the short-term volatility affect your investment.